Best 1000 Watt Grow Lights – Pictures, Specs, Opinions

 To expand on that, if you browse 1000 watt grow lights on Amazon, you’ll find the light intensity (PAR/PPFD) can vary greatly between lights.
 It’s easy to look at those search results and feel overwhelmed, but luckily I’ve researched and listed the best 1000 watt grow light models for you just below.

-In this guide, I review the best 1000 watt grow lights in the market.
-I review LED and non-LED lighting.
-Let’s get started:
+In this guide, I review the best 1000 watt HPS AND LED grow lights on the market:

 Best 1000 Watt LED Grow Lights: